Stacking Filters: How Factors Multiply, and the Cost in Flare and Vignetting

 When a contrast filter is combined with a polarizer or ND, the filter factors multiply rather than add, and each glass surface adds optical penalties.

-Black and white work frequently calls for two filters at once: a contrast filter to separate tones, plus a polarizer to deepen a sky or kill reflections, or a neutral density filter to reach a longer shutter speed.
-Combining them is straightforward in principle, but the exposure arithmetic trips up anyone who treats it as addition, and the optical cost of extra glass is real.
+Black and white work frequently calls for two filters at once: a contrast filter to separate tones, plus a polariser to deepen a sky or kill reflections, or a neutral density filter to reach a longer shutter speed.
+Combining them is straightforward in principle, but the exposure arithmetic trips up anyone who treats it as addition, and the optical cost of the extra glass is real and quantifiable.

 Factors Multiply, Stops Add